Fast food: Globalization

 In 2006, the global fast-food market grew by 4.8% and reached a value of £102.4 billion and a volume of 80.3 billion transactions.
 McDonald's alone, has outlets in 126 countries on 6 continents and operates over 31,000 restaurants worldwide.

 One example of McDonald's expansion on a global scale was its introduction to the Russian market.
 In order for the American business to succeed it would have to be accepted and integrated into the daily lives of natives in Moscow.
 Thus, the restaurant was strategically implemented so that its offerings would align with the distinct and established eating habits, also known as the customs around food, eating and cooking, of Muscovites.
 One significant characteristic of Russian food culture is the emphasis on knowing about the locality of goods that are consumed.
 Essentially, in order to successfully launch this American brand in a foreign country, McDonald's interpreted the local interests of consumers in Moscow by promoting the origins of the produce used in the restaurant.
 On January 31, 1990, McDonald's opened a restaurant in Moscow and broke opening-day records for customers served.
-The Moscow restaurant is the busiest in the world.